NoahBurkholder/wiki-noah/docs/readme.md

 **For this reason, one of the most important reads for you is [The Basics of Fun](development.md#the-basics-of-fun).** This is perhaps the most valuable one-pager you'll read on the wiki, because it will affect how you do *everything* during development.
 It's based on a soft understanding of various famous works including Steve Swink's ["Game Feel"](https://en.wikipedia.org/wiki/Game_feel) as well as analysis of some of my own favourite games, and what makes them tick.

-I recommend taking the time to learn [good protocol surrounding Git](git.md#repository-protocol), as well as refresh yourself on [the basics](git.md#-git-basics).
+I recommend taking the time to learn [good protocol surrounding Git](git.md#repository-protocol), as well as refresh yourself on [the basics](git.md#baby-git-basics).
 This is especially important since I'm going to talk about Git using the commandline interface.
 There is no guess-work involved, and there aren't any confirmation boxes saying *"ARE YOU SURE?"*.
 This is mostly because it's how I learnt Git, but it comes with the added benefit of feeling like a hacker-wiz, and you also gain a better understanding of the underlying operations simply because each command is deliberate by nature of the command prompt.

-Additionally, on this Wiki there is a boatload of fantastic and less-than-obvious tips, tricks and tools relating to [Unity](development.md#-unity) and [C#](development.md#-code) which I have poured my souls (plural) into.
+Additionally, on this Wiki there is a boatload of fantastic and less-than-obvious tips, tricks and tools relating to [Unity](development.md#-unity) and [C#](code.md#notes-c) which I have poured my [souls (plural)](design.md#dark-souls) into.
 </details><br>
 <details><summary>If you're relatively new to the game development field this Wiki is for you.
 If you went to school with me in SIAT then this Wiki is for you.
 (Click to expand.)</summary><br>

 It doesn't teach you the basics of programming (yet), but it gives you enough extra knowledge that you can rub shoulders with seasoned developers.
 I know - I was surprised too.
+This is because games are so broad, not many developers can really afford to go super super deep into one line of research.
+Therefore often the best thing to do is *identify* what few things you need to 'learn to be okay at' for a particular project, and 'be okay' at those things for the duration of the project.
+The most universal knowledge is what I'm going to prioritize in this wiki.
+Namely, code, design, and the industry.

 Frankly, since I wrote this for fellow coworkers in software development positions, it skips a lot of the basics of coding, and that is something I hope to remedy in the future when I have more time.
 Let me know what concepts in particular - fundamental or otherwise - you'd like covered and I'll prioritize those first.
 </details><br>